 The Mid-America LEPC is funded through fees paid by companies that are required to report the presence of hazardous materials at their facilities.
 A portion of the fees paid by companies to the Missouri Emergency Response Commission are provided annually to the Mid-America LEPC.
-In addition, the Mid-America LEPC receives other state grants and local contributions from Jackson County, Missouri.
+In addition, the Mid-America LEPC receives other state grants and local contributions.

 - Convene monthly meetings of industry and fire response agencies, other agencies and the public to reduce risks from hazardous materials incidents in the Kansas City region.

 - Update the inventory of locations of hazardous chemicals stored in the eight-county area (the Tier II database).

 - Continue outreach to area businesses to assist them in meeting state reporting requirements regarding hazardous chemicals.

 - Provide a forum for school officials to come together and discuss safety and preparedness strategies with each other and other officials.